 Hands-on training and previous experience are important hiring requirements for heavy diesel mechanics.
 Prospective students may want to look for programs that are affiliated with local businesses.
 Those business affiliations may provide students with the opportunity to participate in a partnership or co-op and gain additional work-related experience.

+The least expensive program is not necessarily the best choice for an aspiring mechanic.
 Program costs differ between certificate and associate degree programs, and some programs include different certifications in the cost of tuition.

 Heavy Equipment Mechanic Program Overviews